 ADVERTISEMENT

-In this third entry of our shuttle series, Liz covers boat shuttles, one of the most popular types of shuttles.
+In this third entry of our shuttle series, Liz covers the ever-popular boat shuttles.

 Closed bottom and open bottom boat shuttles.
 All photos by Liz Moncrief

-After writing about stick, belt, net, and rag shuttles and then rug and ski shuttles, today I’m writing about what seems to be the most popular style, the boat shuttle.
-As with the other shuttle types, boat shuttles come in many variations, each variation suited to a specific function.
-Boat shuttles are used with bobbins and quills, so I’ll include best methods for winding them.
+As with the shuttle types I covered earlier in this series, boat shuttles come in many variations, each variation suited to a specific function.
+Boat shuttles are used with bobbins and quills, so I’ll also write a little about those, and the best methods for winding them.

-Boat shuttles generally come in lengths of 8"–13" and can accommodate a 4" bobbin, although there are some longer ones that can hold a 7" bobbin.
-True to their name, boat shuttles look like boats with tapered ends and a middle depression known as a box that holds a bobbin, bobbins, or quills.
-Boat shuttles generally have a slight upward or forward curve, to facilitate entry into and exit out of the shed, and are ergonomically friendly for long periods of weaving.
+Boat shuttles generally come in lengths of 8"–13" and accommodate a 4" bobbin, although some longer models can hold a 7" bobbin.
+True to their name, boat shuttles look like boats with tapered ends and a middle depression, known as a box, that holds a bobbin, bobbins, or quills.
+Boat shuttles generally have a slight upward or forward curve to facilitate entry into and exit out of the shed.
+They are ergonomically friendly for long periods of weaving.

-Closed bottom boat shuttles have a solid bottom of wood that enhances the glide of the shuttle across your warp and shuttle race.
-Some even have a slight depression at the bottom to lessen any friction that may occur.
+Closed bottom boat shuttles have a solid bottom of wood that enhances the glide of the shuttle across the warp and shuttle race.
+Some even have a slight depression at the bottom to lessen friction.

 ADVERTISEMENT